Emergency Action Plan (EAP) Basics

 systems, in place to control the ignition or spread of a fire.

-Below are four additional OSHA standards that relate to ways to protect yourself and others during an emergency:
+Below are four additional OSHA standards that relate to ways to protect yourself and others during

 - Portable fire extinguishers - 29 CFR 1910.157.
 Workplace fires and explosions kill hundreds